Toward precise $\xi$ gauge fixing for the lattice QCD: Precision Extrapolation under Landau Gauge on Local Operators

+where the symmetric covariant derivative is given by $\stackrel{\leftrightarrow}{D}_{\nu} = \stackrel{\leftarrow}{D}_{\nu} - \stackrel{\rightarrow}{D}_{\nu}$.
+The use of volume source propagators enables the efficient calculation of $Z_{X_{2a(b)}}$, as all necessary derivative directions can be obtained at the sink of a single propagator.
+However, a full investigation of the $a^2p^2$ dependence requires repeated calculations at multiple momenta; such an analysis is beyond the scope of this work and is therefore omitted.

-The values of $c$ and $n$ of different operators at two lattice spacings, are collected in Table~\ref{tab:fit_param}.
+The values of $Z^{fit}$, $c$ and $n$ of different operators using the lowest 4 gauge fixing precisions ($\theta\ge2.4\times 10^{-6}$ for a06m310 and $\theta\ge2.4\times 10^{-5}$ for a12m310) at two lattice spacings, are collected in Table~\ref{tab:fit_param}, and compared with those using the highest $\theta=2.4\times 10^{-14}$.
 Even with the volume source, the $c$ and $n$ for the scalar current using the clover fermion still has very large uncertainty and then is not shown here.

+Even with the volume source, the $c(Z_S)$ and $n(Z_S)$ for the scalar current using the clover fermion still has very large uncertainty and then is not shown here.
 The value \( c(Z_T) = -0.7(1) \) obtained with clover fermions differs from the overlap fermion result \( c(Z_T) = -0.47(2) \) on the identical a06m310 ensemble and renormalization scale \(\mu\).
-This discrepancy implies that the dependence on gauge-fixing precision could depend on the fermion discretization.
+These discrepancy imply that the dependence on gauge-fixing precision could depend on the fermion discretization.
 Based on the comparison of the results at two lattice spacings with the same $\mu$, $n$ is always around 0.5, while $|c|$ becomes larger at smaller lattice spacing, as we found in the previous subsection using the overlap fermion.

-These observations suggest that the empirical form in Eq.~(\ref{eq:empi}) is universal and works well in all the cases we investigated here.
+As shown in Table~\ref{tab:fit_param}, the extrapolated values \(Z^{\text{fit}}\) agree with the results from high-precision gauge fixing to within at most 0.03\%.
+This deviation is smaller than the typical statistical uncertainty in hadron matrix elements.
+Compared to the value obtained at the highest precision used in the fit, the extrapolation reduces the deviation by at least an order of magnitude.
+Given \(n \sim 0.5\) in the empirical formula, this corresponds to an improvement of two orders of magnitude in the effective gauge-fixing precision \(\theta\).